qixuchen/Robust_Interact/README.md

 # Robust_Interact

-This package contains 2 directories:
+This package contains 3 directories under `Robust_Interact/Code`:
-1. Directory "Robust_Interact", which contains the source codes of the proposed algorithms
+1. Directory `Robust_Interact`, which contains the source code of the proposed algorithms

 	(1). *2RI* (only works for 2-dimensional datasets)